Last updated: 28 January 2004

 CCS::Thermostat_ptr tmstat = ...; // Get reference CORBA::Object_ptr o = tmstat; // OK CCS::Thermostat_ptr tmstat2; tmstat2 = dynamic_cast<CCS::Thermostat_ptr>(o); // Bad! tmstat2 = static_cast<CCS::Thermostat_ptr>(o); // Bad! tmstat2 = reinterpret_cast<CCS::Thermostat_ptr>(o); // Bad! tmstat2 = (CCS::Thermostat_ptr)o; // Bad! tmstat2 = CCS::Thermostat::_narrow(o); // OK

-The second code example has the variable p
+The second code example has the variable p in the wrong scope.

 The example should read: